Seychelles: 30% coronavirus vaccine breakthrough rate

 The Seychelles, which has fully vaccinated over 60% of its population against Covid-19, is bringing back restrictions amid a rise in cases.
 The archipelago of nearly 100,000 people recorded close to 500 new cases in the three days to 1 May and has about 1,000 active cases.
 A third of the active cases involved people who have had two vaccine doses, the country’s news agency said.
 The rest had either had a single dose or were unvaccinated.

 There are currently 1,068 active Covid cases in the Seychelles, of which a third have been detected in people given two doses of either AstraZeneca’s or China’s Sinopharm’s vaccine.
-It unclear what has triggered the surge in cases but testing has detected the South African variant spreading on the islands.
+It’s unclear what has triggered the surge in cases, but testing has detected the Beta variant spreading on the islands.
 (Daily Mail report)

 Graph courtesy of Ourworldindata.org